coderaky/dscmmmut/readme.md

 ```

 ## Contributing
-Project Vibranium is an open source software project and I encourage developers to contribute patches and code for us to include in the main package of Project Vibranium.
+This Project is an open source software project and I encourage developers to contribute patches and code for us to include in the main package of this Project.
 All contributions will be fully credited.

 ## Using GitHub Issues
 * Feel free to use GitHub issues for questions, bug reports, and feature requests